 “I started work here in 1989 when I was 18 as a Sunday circulation employee.
 I worked here all throughout my university years and early career — always part time.
 I eventually gravitated toward the magazine and newspaper department, stored in the basement, that was tragically flooded back in 2013.
 That was heartbreaking for me because I had spent so many years walking through those stacks.

-"When I started Calgary Gay History Project in 2012, I went back to magazines and newspapers and luckily pulled a bunch of citations before they were washed away.
+"When I started Calgary Gay History Projectopens a new window in 2012, I went back to magazines and newspapers and luckily pulled a bunch of citations before they were washed away.
 These included old issues of Macleans and Chatelaine magazines from the 1960s, as they were among the first publications to feature articles sympathetic to gay and lesbian people.
 Of course, I spent a lot of time in this Local History Room.

 "I think there’s something really important in large urban centres about the big, downtown library as a repository for researchers and access to information in general.
 I feel like the Central Library historically, and hopefully into the future, will be that place for Calgarians.”